By: David Weiss

 2. Expos trade Pedro Martinez to the Red Sox (Prior to 1998 season)

 The Expos had a tragic history of trading away superstars.
-None was more glaring then when Pedro was sent to Boston for Carl Pavano and Tony Armas Jr. While in Boston, Pedro had years that can compare to Sandy Koufax.
-Pavano went 24-35 with an ERA of 4.83 and a WHIP of 1.44 in parts of five seasons.
-To make matters worse, he improved and went on to win a World Series once he joined the Marlins.
-Armas put up just slightly better similar numbers.
+None was more glaring then when Pedro was sent to Boston for Carl Pavano and Tony Armas Jr. While in Boston, Pedro had years comparable to Sandy Koufax.
+Pavano went 24-35 with 4.83 ERA and a WHIP of 1.44 in parts of five seasons.
+To make matters worse, he improved and went on to win a World Series with the Marlins.
+Armas put up just slightly better numbers.
 He went 48-60 with an ERA of 4.45 and a WHIP of 1.415 in eight seasons.
 To top it all off, Montreal no longer has a baseball team.

 3. Yankees trade Jose Contreras to the White Sox (2004 trade deadline)